Skip to content

 Compulsive behaviours can be difficult to navigate.
-Whether it’s constantly checking your phone, overeating or excessively cleaning, these behaviours can take a toll on your mental health and overall well-being.
-But is it ok to push through these compulsions?
-In this blog post, we will explore the complexities of compulsive behaviours and discuss whether pushing through them is a helpful or harmful approach.
+Whether it’s constantly checking your phone, overeating, or excessively cleaning, these behaviours can take a toll on your mental health and overall well-being.
+Understanding the symptoms of compulsive behaviour

 Compulsive behaviours often arise as a way to cope with underlying emotions or stressors.
 They provide temporary relief but can become consuming and even detrimental in the long run.
 Pushing through these behaviours may seem like a good idea in the moment, but it’s important to consider the root cause of why they are happening in the first place, which can help reduce the longevity of compulsive behaviours.
 Instead of simply pushing through, it may be more beneficial to address the underlying issues with the help of a therapist or counsellor at CARESPACE.